zoo-labs/zoo/foundation/LLM.md

 - **2025-04-10**: Upgraded Next.js from version 14.2.28 to 15.1.0.
 Updated the configuration for compatibility with React 19 in Pages Router.
 Updated TypeScript definitions to match React 19.
 - **2025-04-10**: Fixed build errors after Next.js upgrade by removing invalid experimental flag, creating proper ESLint configuration, and correcting PostCSS configuration for TailwindCSS.
 - **2025-04-10**: Fixed type errors by removing unused imports from components and adding type declarations for Next.js modules.
+- **2025-04-10**: Updated TailwindCSS configuration for v4 compatibility with Next.js 15.3.
+Changed CSS import syntax from directives to '@import "tailwindcss"' and updated PostCSS configuration to use @tailwindcss/postcss package.

 ## Development Workflow
 - Use `pnpm` for package management (based on pnpm-lock.yaml presence)